ryanjay0/miles-deep/README.md

 `sudo apt install libgflags-dev`

 #####CUDA (Recommended)
-For GPU usage you need an Nvida GPU and CUDA 8.0 drivers.
-Highly recommended.
-Increases speed 10x.
+For GPU usage you need an Nvidia GPU and CUDA 8.0 drivers.
+Highly recommended; increases speed 10x.
 This can be installed from a package or by downloading from [NVIDIA directly](https://developer.nvidia.com/cuda-downloads).

 #####CuDNN (Optional)